-Of the new entrants to the ASX in 2020, 45 per cent were women.
-That’s an increase from 31 per cent in 2015, the annual ASX investor study revealed.
+Of the new entrants to the ASX in 2020, 45 per cent were women - an increase from 31 per cent in 2015, the annual ASX investor study revealed.
 And women make up 51 per cent of those intending to invest.

 By 2025, women around the world are expected to hold $142 trillion in assets.

-When women do, finally, reach parity in both the number of investors but also funds deployed, the consequences will have stratospheric ramifications for equality, the environment, the investment industry and even the pension system.
+When women do, finally, reach parity in both the number of investors but also funds deployed, the consequences will have stratospheric ramifications for equality, the environment, the investment industry and even the pension system, experts have said.

 A shift to index investing